Robert Cregan: Career

 Cregan's racing career began in 2002.
 He raced in the 2006 Formula Ford 1600 Walter Hayes Trophy, finishing twelfth.

-He moved into sportscars in 2008, competing in two races in the 2008 Porsche Supercup season.
+Cregan moved into sportscars in 2008, competing in two races in the 2008 Porsche Supercup season.
 Cregan finished second in the 2010-11 UAE GT Championship - GTC, winning three of the six races he competed in.

-He joined the Fujitsu V8 Supercar Series in 2011, in the process becoming the first Irishman to compete in the series.
+Cregan joined the Fujitsu V8 Supercar Series in 2011, in the process becoming the first Irishman to compete in the series.
 He competed for Matt Stone Racing in a Ford Falcon (BF) and scored 747 points from the 17 races.

 Cregan returned to single-seater racing in 2012 when he competed for Ocean Racing Technology in the 2012 GP3 Series season.
 He failed to score a point and finished in 22nd in the Drivers' Championship standings.

-He returned to the GP3 Series to compete in the final round of the 2013 season with Trident, replacing David Fumanelli.
+Cregan returned to the GP3 Series to compete in the final round of the 2013 season with Trident, replacing David Fumanelli.
 He finished 16th in race 1 and 13th in race 2, placing him 27th in the overall standings.